sebascarag/EventManagment/README.md

  * Migrations will be applied
  * And seed data will be inserted

-> Note: if you don't want this approach, go to program.cs in RealEstate.Api project and comment this line:
+> Note: if you don't want this approach, go to program.cs in EventManagment.Api project and comment this line:
 ```csharp
    await app.InitializeDatabaseAsync();
 ```